Paddington - Moore Park

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Paddington-Moore Park has 56 active public transport stops, serving a mix of light rail and bus routes.
-These stops are covered by 24 individual routes, collectively facilitating 12,540 weekly passenger trips.
-The area's transport accessibility is rated excellent, with residents typically located 127 meters from the nearest stop.
+Paddington-Moore Park has 56 active public transport stops, offering a mix of light rail and bus services.
+These stops are served by 24 individual routes, collectively facilitating 12,540 weekly passenger trips.
+Residents enjoy excellent transport accessibility, with an average proximity of 127 meters to the nearest stop.

-Service frequency averages 1,791 trips per day across all routes, equating to approximately 223 weekly trips per individual stop.
+Service frequency averages 1,791 trips per day across all routes, resulting in approximately 223 weekly trips per individual stop.

 Frequently Asked Questions - Transport